hadithmv/hadithmv.github.io/README.md

 ### **Accessible**

-> Bring the Hadith of Allah's Prophet ﷺ within the reach of everyone, regardless of the barriers of medium, location, portability, age, language or wealth.
-And use the platform of modern technology to help spread and instill the love of living according to the Sunnah in the hearts, as today's Maldivians are closer to their personal devices than they are to books.
+> Bring the Hadith of Allah’s Prophet ﷺ within the reach of everyone, regardless of the barriers of medium, location, portability, age, language or wealth.
+And use the platform of modern technology to help spread and instill the love of living according to the Sunnah in the hearts, as today’s Maldivians are closer to their personal devices than they are to books.

 ### **Educational**

-> The cause of most of our society's problems is due to people being uneducated about Islam.
+> The cause of most of our society’s problems is due to people being uneducated about Islam.
 To solve this redundant issue, they need a way to access Islamic material they can look up for themselves.
 Also, teachers and students alike can benefit from these references, without having to repeat the translate process every time.

 ### **Progressive**